Newbrict/obsidian-obligator/README.md

    help, just open a GitHub issue.

 ## TO-DO (In priority order)
+* Fix the bug which causes obligator templates to be copied without being processed when there is no previous note.
+(Initial condition bug.)
 * Currently if you have sub-tasks on a recurring note, it won't copy over the sub-tasks properly
 * Make the fold state carry over to the new note.